-Christine is an MD-PhD student who has completed her PhD and returned to her 3rd year of medical school at the University of Massachusetts.
+Christine is an MD-PhD student anticipating graduation in 2019 from the University of Massachusetts Medical School.
 She is one of the student council co-chairs of the LCI, and continues to serve as a member of the Learning Communities Executive Board at UMASS.
+She hopes to pursue a career in emergency medicine.
 Originally from Augusta, Georgia, she has continued a steady northward trek after earning her MPH from Virginia Commonwealth University.
-She hopes to pursue a career as a triple threat combining clinical work, research, and medical education.
-Her hobbies include traveling nationally for competitive Olympic fencing, Crossfit, and cuddling with her dogs and cat.
+Her hobbies include traveling nationally for competitive olympic fencing, Crossfit, and cuddling with her dogs and cat.

 Meredith serves as student research chair for the LCI and represents her class from the University of Virginia School of Medicine.
 She joined the LCI because of an interest in a career in medical education and meeting students with similar goals.
 In her free time, she loves to bake chocolate toffee cookies and decorate birthday cakes.
 She loves to travel and aims to visit every continent (5 down, 2 more to go!)